Ireland is best discovered by road. So, pack your bag and brush up on your knowledge; here are ten essentials for an Irish road trip.

 2. Insurance – a legal requirement

 One of the most important things to check before heading off on an Irish road trip is proper documentation.
+This is essential on any travel or road trip packing list.

 Make sure you are properly insured to drive in Ireland, with all the proper documentation to prove it.
 You don’t want your holiday ruined by forgetting these!